 9. Curiosity: As a recruitment manager, you need to have experience and proficiency in using Application Tracking Software and databases.
 It is paramount for a manager to have an expert level of understanding of how to use the tools and get the most of them for streamlining the recruitment process.

-10. Education and experience: Work experience counts, and so does a relevant degree.
+10. Education and Experience: Work experience counts, and so does a relevant degree.
 There are various management courses offered by some of the best institutes in India.
-For instance, NMIMS Global offers a distance MBA course specialising in Human Resource Management wherein you can understand the core principles, strategies, and skills to become a successful recruitment manager.
+For instance, NMIMS Global offers a distance MBA in Human Resource Management wherein you can understand the core principles, strategies, and skills to become a successful recruitment manager.